 This trend is mostly due to the fact that Oracle has decided to focus on its Cloud Applications.
 This shift in focus means that it will only be a matter of time before a vast majority of JDE system integrators and resellers will no longer focus on JDE.

 Typically, in these times of transition, an ERP vendor shifts internal resources to its new product.
 We have found this to be the case with Oracle, as they are decreasing JD Edwards resources for technical support in order to focus on training and certifications for its Cloud Applications suite.

-So what is Oracle’s long-term plan for JDE?
 Oracle will continue to release updates, but they likely will only include functionality that has already been developed by the channel or include minor bug fixes.
 Many vendors follow a similar process when starting to sunset a product line.

 The sunsetting of JDE doesn’t just affect organizations in the long-term, but in the immediate term as well.
 Organizations using JDE may find the user interface difficult to navigate.
 This is because Oracle has not made any significant improvements to the JDE user experience in many years, and they don’t intend to make any improvements in the future.
 It’s not surprising that JDE has historically had a low rate of user adoption.
-This is not a challenge that cannot be overcome, however, as we have used organizational change management activities to increase user acceptance of new enterprise resource planning software.

 All technology that Oracle is currently developing is designed for the cloud model.
 Development kits, integration toolsets and other integration technologies are being built on a common cloud platform.
 Fortunately, JDE can be embedded onto this platform, and we hope that it will eventually be integrated so customers don’t have to be responsible for their own system maintenance.